djidji233/personal-finance-tracker/README.md

 I would recommend first creating a user at /user which will provide you his ID that can be later used for manipulating his transactions

-Spring Security is still not implemented
+Spring Security is still not implemented here (it is a work in progress / partially implemented on AUTH branch)